PSHE

 PSHE is a school subject through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
 Evidence shows that well-delivered PSHE programmes have an impact on both academic and non-academic outcomes for pupils, particularly the most vulnerable and disadvantaged.

-From September 2018 we have followed the 'Jigsaw' PSHE programme as part of our wider offer to support and develop our pupils as they grow up in an ever evolving world.
-Not only does it focus on the key elements of personal awareness it also looks at supporting children's mental health, it also helps children to understand their role in the wider world.
+We follow the "PSHE association" programme as part of our wider offer to support and develop our pupils as they grow up in an ever evolving world.
+Not only does it focus on the key elements of personal awareness it also looks at supporting children's mental health; it also helps children to understand their role in the wider world.

 There are always occasions where teachers may feel it necessary to teach PSHE as a result of an issue that has arisen in their own class.
 This may be particularly relevant for our younger children as they adapt to working with others, learning how to get on and how to successfully resolve any conflict which may arise.
 PSHE can, and is included in other curriculum areas and aims to develop skills and attributes such as resilience, self-esteem, risk-management, team-working and critical thinking in the context of living and learning.